CFA

 New answer posted

-7 months agoContributor-Level 10
+a year agoContributor-Level 10

 - High Pay: CFA courses can provide exposure to students and enable them to get placements at a good package.
-CFA experts can earn between INR 4 Lacs to INR 15 lakh annually and earn even more in the international market.
+CFA experts can earn between INR 4 Lacs to INR 15 lakh annually and earn even more in international market.

-- Career Growth: CFA professionals can get a placement at high positions in the financial sector and also shape their careers by working in multi-national companies.
+- Career Growth: CFA professionals can get a placement at high positions in financial sector and also shape their careers by working in multi-national companies.

 New answer posted

-7 months agoContributor-Level 9
+a year agoContributor-Level 9

 It is not impossible but very difficult to crack any Level of the CFA exam without a Teacher's guidance.
 You can prepare a study timetable and follow it religiously to achieve the difficult.
 You'll need to stay disciplined with your study plan, practice regularly, take mock exams, use good quality study materials, and so on.